My Dinner

 If you want to use raw potatoes, peel and slice them very finely.
 I would advise you to fry them in oil or clarified butter, as this will take higher heat than butter.
 Follow the recipe above until point three.

 1. Heat the oil in the pan and add the uncooked potato slices to the pan.
-Cover with a lid and leave to fry on a medium to low heat for around 8-10 minutes.
+Cover with a lid and leave to fry on medium to low heat for around 8-10 minutes.

 2. Carefully turn the potatoes and then fry until golden brown.
 Lower to heat and steam the potatoes for a further 18-20 minutes.